 2. Kanangra Scat Surveys – include the dates you’re available.
-Note: if you have already registered for May and June and given dates we will contact you.
+Note: if you have already registered in our system we will contact you with more details soon.

 Please include your phone number so we can notify you of any changes to the survey schedule due to weather or unforeseen circumstances.